petervwyatt/AcrobatCustomPanels/README.md

 # Acrobat Custom Info Panels
 Custom Info Panels for Adobe Acrobat that display XMP metadata information in more friendly ways.
-This is poorly documented in Adobe's "XMP Custom Panels", dated October 2003.
+This is poorly documented in Adobe's "XMP Custom Panels", dated October 2003, which I can no longer find on the Adobe website but which still works in Acrobat.
+Here is [a link to the documentation](http://metadatadeluxe.pbworks.com/f/XMP_CustomPanels.pdf).

 Copy these files to the following locations: